 If you do want to go you’ll find it at Menbakaichidai.
 757-2, Minamiiseyacho, Kamigyo-ku, Kyoto-Shi, Kyoto.

-It’s open from 11.30am to 11pm and they don’t take reservations.
+It’s open from 11am-3pm and 5-9pm, closed on Tuesdays and they don’t take reservations.
 It’s also a super small restaurant so you won’t be allowed to linger.
 They allow 30 minutes per guest for the fire ‘show’ and the eating!!

 Yokai Street is part of Ichijo-Dori, a traditional old shopping street directly west of Kyoto’s Imperial Palace – but what makes it special is the monster statues dotted along it.